Make the Bluestar Promise

 Are you ready to make the bluestar promise?

-We are launching a new initiative, designed to encourage people in Southampton to leave their cars at home in favour of travelling by bus.
+We've launched a new initiative, designed to encourage people in Southampton to leave their cars at home in favour of travelling by bus.

 Our city; Southampton, has been singled out by the World Health Organisation as being at its limit of unsafe air quality - and Bluestar is working with Southampton City Council to help reduce congestion.